 Now, when we switch back to the Service Bus namespace.
 Open the Events blade, we will find a new subscription for the Logic App as well.

 To test the solution, we will use Serverless360’s capabilities to send messages into Service Bus.
 If you do not have a subscription yet, you can create one for free.
 To try out this great tool for monitoring and working with Azure’s serverless services.
-In Serverless360, we add the Service Bus namespace we created earlier, so we can manage it from here.
+In Serverless360, add the namespace we created earlier, so we can manage the service bus namespace from here.
 To do this, go to the Namespaces blade, and choose to associate a namespace using a connection string.
 Grab the connection string on the Shared access policies blade in the Azure portal, and associate it with Serverless360.

 Next, go to the Dashboard blade.
 Associate the topic we implemented earlier with the default composite application in Serverless360.
 Thus allowing us to send messages to this topic.

 We now go to the Activities blade for Service Bus and create a new Send Messages activity.
 Configure the parameters, select the topic we just associated, and save the activity.